-Seattle area feels warmest winter day ever recorded, weather service says
+Seattle area feels warmest winter day ever recorded at Sea-Tac, weather service says

 The stretch of warm days that started at the end of last week and broke other records over the weekend is slated to continue through the workweek, according to weather service meteorologist Samantha Borth.

-If it feels unusually warm today, well, that’s because it is.
+If it felt unusually warm Monday, well, that’s because it was.

-Monday was the warmest winter day ever recorded in Seattle when the temperature at Seattle-Tacoma International Airport reached 74 degrees at 2 p.m., according to National Weather Service meteorologist Chris Burke.
+Monday was the warmest winter day ever recorded at Seattle-Tacoma International Airport when temperatures reached 74 degrees at 2 p.m., according to National Weather Service meteorologist Chris Burke.
+That data goes back to 1945.

-The warmth also broke the daily record high for March 18, was the earliest time in the calendar year that we have ever been this warm and will at least tie for the second-warmest March day on record.
-In declaring it the warmest winter day on record, the weather service is referring to the period between Dec.
+The warmth also broke the daily record high for March 18, was the earliest time in the calendar year that we have ever been this warm and was the second-warmest March day on record.
+In declaring it the warmest winter day on record at Sea-Tac, the weather service is referring to the period between Dec.
 21 and March 21.

+The stretch of warm days that started at the end of last week and broke other records over the weekend is slated to continue through the workweek, according to weather-service meteorologist Samantha Borth.

-Record highs were set on Sunday across Western Washington with 69 degrees in Quillayute, Clallam County, breaking the previous record of 66 in 1988; 71 degrees in Hoquiam, breaking its record of 65 in 1956; and 63 degrees in Bellingham, where the previous record of 62 degrees was set in 1995, according to the weather service.
+Record highs were set Sunday across Western Washington with 69 degrees in Quillayute, Clallam County, breaking the previous record of 66 in 1988; 71 degrees in Hoquiam, breaking its record of 65 in 1956; and 63 degrees in Bellingham, where the previous record of 62 degrees was set in 1995, according to the weather service.

 Borth said the high-pressure ridge over the region means we’re likely to have warm temperatures and sunny skies through Tuesday, when more warm-weather records could be set.